Nymity's Leadership Team

 Leading Nymity’s marketing and business development initiatives, Nisha Lakhani-Bandali is an expert in both, privacy management and marketing.
 Nisha joins Nymity with an extensive background in privacy and risk management within government, healthcare, and financial services industries.
 Prior to Nymity, Nisha has led privacy efforts for various provincial electronic health records initiatives in her role at eHealth Ontario.
 As a Freedom of Information and Privacy Specialist at the Scarborough Hospital, Nisha built the privacy management program to ensure compliance, lead risk management deliverables for Accreditation Canada, and is recognized for building the hospital’s first ever Freedom of Information Program.
 Most recently, Nisha has led privacy compliance and incident management initiatives at Davis and Henderson as a Privacy Program Manager.
 Nisha holds an MBA from Ivey Business School at University of Western Ontario and an Honours B.Sc. in Life Sciences from University of Toronto.

 Paul Breitbarth joined Nymity in 2016 as Director of EU Certification Research and Senior Solutions Advisor.
 He is based at Nymity’s office in The Hague, the Netherlands where he works with organizations across Europe to support their privacy offices.
 Paul also leads Nymity’s current Regulator Projects, focused on demonstrating compliance to the European General Data Protection Regulation and data protection process certifications.
-He is a regular speaker at privacy events and contributes to privacy courses at the European Institute for Public Administration and the Maastricht University European Centre for Privacy and Cybersecurity.
+He is a regular speaker at privacy events and contributes to various privacy courses.
+Paul is a Visiting Fellow at Maastricht University's European Centre for Privacy and Cybersecurity.
 Before joining Nymity, Paul served as senior international officer at the Dutch Data Protection Authority.
 He was an active member of various Article 29 Working Party subgroups, co-authoring opinions on the data protection reform, surveillance, the Privacy Shield and others.
 In 2015, he organized the International Privacy Conference in Amsterdam.
 Paul holds a Master of Laws from Maastricht University in the Netherlands.

 Director, Privacy Office Solutions